South Jeolla Province

-South Jeolla Province, formerly South Chŏlla Province, also known as Jeonnam, is a province in the Honam region, South Korea, and the southernmost province in mainland Korea.
-South Jeolla borders the provinces of North Jeolla to the north, South Gyeongsang to the northeast, and Jeju to the southwest in the Korea Strait.
+South Jeolla Province, name sometimes rendered as Jeollanam-do, (Note: Formerly romanized South Chŏlla Province and sometimes abbreviated in Korean as Jeonnam.) was a province in the Honam region, South Korea, and the southernmost province in mainland Korea.
+It was made defunct on July 1, 2026.
+Its former territory has been combined with the former city of Gwangju into a new "special metropolitan city" called Jeonnam-Gwangju.

+South Jeolla bordered the provinces of North Jeolla to the north, South Gyeongsang to the northeast, and Jeju to the southwest in the Korea Strait.

-Suncheon is the largest city in the province, closely followed by Yeosu.
+Suncheon was the largest city in the province, closely followed by Yeosu.
 Other major cities include Mokpo, Gwangyang and Naju.

 Jeolla-do, including both North and South Jeolla, was the first province out of the Eight Provinces system to have its 1000th year anniversary in 2018, as the name 'Jeolla-do' was established in 1018, during Hyeonjong of Goryeo's 9th year in power.